-Child transported to Starship Hospital in critical condition after incident outside SkyCity
+Child transported to Starship Hospital in critical condition after incident at SkyCity

-A child was transported to Starship Hospital in a critical condition this evening following an incident outside SkyCity.
+A child was transported to Starship Hospital in a critical condition this evening following an incident at SkyCity.

 A spokesperson for St John told the Herald they received a call about the incident in Auckland's CBD shortly after 4.20pm.